-The property was shown as vacant in the 1931 and 1932 City Directories.
+The property was not listed in the 1931 List of Residents and was shown as vacant in the 1931 and 1932 City Directories.

 By 1933, 336 Commonwealth was the home of William J. Lowery and his wife, Agnes J. (Johnston) Lowery, who operated it as a lodging house.
 They previously had lived at 596 Tremont.
 They continued to live at 336 Commonwealth in 1935, but had moved to 200 Commonwealth by 1936.

-By 1951, 336 Commonwealth was the home of Leonard Francis Martin, an electrician, and his wife, Juliette Sadie (Boutiette) Martin, who operated it as a lodging house.
+On March 29, 1946, 336 Commonwealth was acquired from the LeTendres by Leonard Francis Martin, an electrician, and his wife, Juliette Sadie (Boutiette) Martin, who operated it as a lodging house.
 They previously had lived in Somerville.
-Leonard Martin et al were the assessed owners from 1947 through 1950.
-They continued to live there until about 1950.
+They continued to live at 336 Commonwealth until about 1950.

 On December 20, 1950, 336 Commonwealth was acquired from the Martins by Albert Zimmerman.
 He also owned 344 Commonwealth.
 On March 30, 1951, he transferred both properties to the Zimmerman Realty Corporation.